OIO - High Profile Tax Payer and Employee Access - Executive Summary

 Overview of Recommendations

 OIO offered four recommendations.
-Three have been fully implemented.
+All four have been fully implemented.

 - To reinforce the anti-browsing policy with all employees, anti-browsing training is included with the annual UNAX training by the IRS.
 Additionally, OTR Managers review the browsing policy with their employees at all annual training sessions.
 The anti-browsing policy was reinforced by management in administrations’ staff meetings during FY 2012.

 - The browsing report is sent by the Customer Service Administration on a monthly basis to those administrations who have employees appearing on the report.
 When received, the OTR directors review to determine if further action is required.

 - OTR did review the restricted taxpayer file to ensure that files of all high profile taxpayers and employees who live in the District are properly restricted.
 This one-time exercise was completed, though the on-going maintenance of this process is still In Progress (as noted below).

 - OTR did undertake a complete review of its high-profile taxpayers and employees to restrict access.

 To view the full report, go to: High Profile Tax Payer and Employee Access Restriction Full Report.